Accessibility and AMS Online Content

 The American Mathematical Society (AMS) is committed to achieving the highest level of user satisfaction for all aspects of its website.
-As part of this effort, the AMS is dedicated to providing an online environment that is accessible to everyone, including users with disabilities.
+As part of this effort, the AMS is dedicated to providing an online environment that is accessible to everyone.

-We will continue to assess the website from both an engineering and user-experience basis.
+We continuously assess the website from both an engineering and user-experience basis.
 These assessments include the use of assistive technology (such as screen readers and screen magnifiers), and the use of automated accessibility testing tools.

-Historically, mathematics has been difficult to present in an accessible way via PDF files.
-To this end, we employ MathJax throughout the website to display mathematics.
-The MathJax project – of which the AMS is a sponsor – is working to improve the accessibility of complex mathematics in a high-quality typeset environment.
-You may read more about the MathJax accessibility effort at the MathJax site.
+Historically, mathematics has been difficult to present online in a way that is accessible for readers with certain disabilities.
+To improve the presentation, we employ MathJax throughout the website and in our digital content to display mathematics.
+The MathJax project of which the AMS is a sponsor and co-founder is working to improve the accessibility of complex mathematics in a high-quality typeset environment.

-AMS MathViewer provides a new option for viewing journal articles directly in a browser, offering an interactive and accessible alternative to PDF and print reading.
+AMS MathViewer provides an option for viewing journal articles directly in a browser, offering an interactive and accessible alternative to PDF and print reading.
 AMS MathViewer is built around the principles of simplicity, semantic markup, and progressive enhancement.
-MathViewer articles are created in HTML, with good semantic markup.
-Equations are accessible and feature accurate descriptions.
+MathViewer articles are HTML with robust semantic markup.
+Equations are accessible and feature accurate, explorable descriptions.
 MathViewer is built with the Digital Publishing WAI-ARIA Module, which provides semantic metadata to help users of assistive technologies navigate through articles more easily.
-MathViewer is currently available on four AMS journals, and additional publications will be added in the coming year.
+MathViewer is currently available on six AMS research journals, with additional publications pending.

-Our accessibility efforts are ongoing.
-If at any time you have any specific questions, feedback, or concerns about the accessibility of any particular pages on ams.org, please contact us below.
+Our accessibility efforts are ongoing and are coordinated through our AMS Accessibility Working Group.
+If at any time you have any specific questions, feedback, or concerns about the accessibility of any of our publications or particular pages on ams.org, please contact us below.
 If you encounter an accessibility issue, please specify the webpage/URL in your message, and we will make all reasonable efforts to address your concern(s).